jiangj-physchem/Atif/GETTINGSART.md

 cd your_path_to_atif/Atif/execute/
 make
 ```
-Then you will get an executable file named **PolymerDFT**.
+Then you will get an executable file named **PolymerDFT** in the folder 'your_path_to_atif/Atif/execute/'.
 You need to copy this executable file into the same folder with the **input** file.
 Then you are ready to start your project!
 ```
-cd cp PolymerDFT your_path_to_atif/Atif/input/ cd your_path_to_atif/Atif/input/
+cp PolymerDFT your_path_to_atif/Atif/input/
+cd your_path_to_atif/Atif/input/
 nohup ./PolymerDFT &
 ```